Skip to Main Content

 Here’s our final example from Agloe:

-Thank you again for your support yesterday.
-We couldn’t make these scholarships happen without your support!
+Thank you again for your support and your passion for preserving Florida’s natural beauty.
+We couldn’t do this without you!

 Tips & Best Practices